Axway/amplify-central/content/en/docs/manage_marketplace/manage_subscribers_subscriptions.md

 ### Step 2: Create an application

 1. Navigate to the **Application** menu.
-2. Click **+ Create application** to start creating an application.
+2. Click **Create application** to start creating an application.
 A side panel is displayed asking you to:

     * enter the application name
     * optionally, enter a short description that can help to retrieve the application